automl/AutoDLComp19/README.md

 ## General idea
 The [model.py](src/model.py), [training.py](src/training.py) and [testing.py](src/testing.py) should not really be touched and implements shared functionality between modalities which should not need to be changed.
-To perform model and modality specific task in a model and modality agnostic manner, only the definitions in the [selection.py](src/selection.py)/[config.hjson](src/config.hjson) need to be changed/extended to customize the overall behaviour.
+To perform model and modality specific task in a model and modality agnostic manner, only the definitions in the [selection.py](src/selection.py)/[config.hjson](src/config.hjson) need to be changed/extended to customize the overall behavior.
 These are structure per modality with the selection providing the autodl_model with the model, optimizer, loss-function and transformation/augmentation stack and training policy for a given modality and dataset.
 The used policy is chosen in the [config.hjson](src/config.hjson) and is intended not to be model agnostic.
 This means it can/should not only decide when to train/validate/predict but also change a model's state.

 ## Running a local test
 To run a local test [run_local_test.py](competition/run_local_test.py) can be used as described in the starting-kit's readme.
-Though it has been slightly changed to accept a subfolder name it will use so multiple runs don't erase each other (prev. behaviour).
+Though it has been slightly changed to accept a subfolder name it will use so multiple runs don't erase each other (prev. behavior).
 ```
 >>> python run_local_test.py --dataset_dir=/some/path/to/a/tfrecord/dataset --code_dir=/home/saitama/AutoDLComp19/src
 --score_subdir=whateverfloatsyourgoat --time_budget=300